 For those that want a more comfortable night’s sleep, there are several lakefront hotels and cabin rentals including the Pines Resort at Bass Lake, which features 84 fully furnished Chalets with the comfort and charm of your own private mountain cabin.

-For boaters, mooring of watercraft is only permitted overnight in designated areas and ranges from $15 to $35 per night, providing an on-the-water lodging experience.
+For boaters, the mooring of watercraft is only permitted overnight in designated areas and ranges from $15 to $35 per night, providing an on-the-water lodging experience.

 Guests will also find a full-service marina with Ski Boat, Patio Boat, and Fishing boat rentals, along with personal watercraft Jet Skis, Wakeboards, Canoes, Kayaks, Paddle Boards, Tubes and Paddle Boats for rent.